bvandevliet/WordPress.LinkFinder/readme.txt

 </p>

 <p>
-  When you navigate to `Tools >> Link Finder` in the admin panel, Link Finder will start parsing the content of all your published posts right away.
-Depending on the size of your website and the amount of links, this could take a while.
+  When you navigate to `Tools >> Link Finder` in the admin panel, Link Finder will parse the links in the content of all your posts and pages.
+Depending on the size of your website and the amount of links, this could take a moment.
 It extracts the links it finds in all html `href` and `src` attributes and attempts to follow them.
 All redirected links and broken links will be listed, for example those that result in a 404 Page Not Found error.
 From within this list, you can easily make corrections and then repair all optimizable and broken links in one simple click.
 </p>

 <p>
   To not affect the speed of your website, Link Finder does not perform active monitoring.
-Use it as a tool to manually check for broken links regularly or after changing permalinks or moving your website to a different domain.
+It also does not store any additional data to the database.
+Use it as a tool to manually check for broken links regularly or after changing permalinks or moving your website to another domain.
 </p>